Emphysema Treatment & Management

 Chronic hypoxemia may develop in patients with severe stable COPD (GOLD stage IV).
 Two landmark trials, the British Medical Research Council (MRC) study and the National Heart, Lung, Blood Institute's Nocturnal Oxygen Therapy Trial (NOTT) showed that long-term oxygen therapy improves survival by 2-fold or more in hypoxemic patients with COPD.
 Hypoxemia was defined as a PaO2 of less than 55 mm Hg or oxygen saturation of less than 90%.
 Exercise-induced hypoxemia is also an accepted indication for supplemental oxygen because it improves exercise performance.

-Oxygen toxicity from high inspired concentrations (>60%) is well recognized.
+Oxygen toxicity from high oxygen concentrations (FiO2 >60%) is well recognized.
 Little is known about the long-term effects of low-flow oxygen.
 The increased survival rate and quality-of-life benefits of long-term oxygen therapy outweigh the possible risks.
 PaCO2 retention from depression of the hypoxic drive has been overemphasized.
 PaCO2 retention more likely is a consequence of ventilation/perfusion mismatching than of respiratory center depression.
 While this complication is not common, it can be avoided by titrating oxygen delivery to maintain the PaO2 at 60-65 mm Hg.

 Vaccination